 You may complain, however, to the Secretary of State in respect of appeal panels for Academies.
 Under Sections 496, 497 and 497A of the Education Act 1996, and under an Academy’s funding agreement, the Secretary of State may consider the limited grounds of whether:

 a) The Panel was correctly constituted by the admission authority;

 b) The admission authority has acted reasonably in exercising functions in respect of the appeals process or failed to discharge a duty in relation to that process.

-The Secretary of State for Education may be contacted via the Education & Skills Funding Agency
+The Secretary of State for Education may be contacted via the Education and Skills Funding Agency

 29. How do I contact the Clerk to the Independent Appeals Panel?

-All appeal forms can be emailed to: [email protected]
+Questions and requests for a hardcopy appeal form can be emailed to: email@example.com

 or sent by post to:

 The Clerk to the Independent Appeals Panel

 30. How do I contact the Mainstream School Admissions Team?